Typical and atypical solutions in non-convex neural networks with discrete and continuous weights: Probing the local entropy landscape using the Franz-Parisi method

+which counts the number of violated constraints in the dataset, and then sending $\beta$ to infinity.
+In Appendix~\ref{sec::FP} we have therefore sketched the computations for the generic measure~\eqref{eq::generic_measure} and then we have specialized in Appendix~\ref{app::FP_error_counting_loss} to the error counting loss case.

-In the case $\tilde{\kappa} = \kappa$ we are sampling typical solutions to the problem.
-We studied how the Franz-Parisi curve changes as we vary the margin $\tilde{\kappa}$ in the RS ansatz (see SM); since a solution having a margin $\tilde\kappa > \kappa$ solves a more constrained problem than~\eqref{eq::constraints}, we intuitively expect that its Franz-Parisi entropy will be higher than that that for $\tilde{\kappa} = \kappa$.
+In the case $\tilde{\kappa} = \kappa$ we are sampling typical solutions to the problem since we are sampling among all solutions with flat measure.
+We studied how the Franz-Parisi curve changes as we vary the margin $\tilde{\kappa}$ in the RS ansatz (see Appendix~\ref{sec::FP} and Fig.~\ref{Fig::FP_1RSB}).
+Notice that if one samples using a flat measure over solutions having margin $\tilde{\kappa}> \kappa$, the measure~\eqref{eq::flat_measure_kappat} is not flat in the space of solutions of margin $\kappa$, i.e. they are ``atypical''.
+Moreover, as shown in~\cite{baldassi2021unveiling} the entropy of solutions with margin $\tilde{\kappa}>\kappa$ is exponentially lower than those ones having margin $\kappa$, making them to be ``subdominant''.
+In addition, since a solution having a margin $\tilde\kappa > \kappa$ solves a more constrained problem than~\eqref{eq::constraints}, we intuitively expect that its Franz-Parisi entropy will be higher than that for $\tilde{\kappa} = \kappa$.

+The Franz-Parisi entropy for the distribution~\eqref{eq::flat_measure_kappat} has been already analytically derived in~\cite{baldassi2021unveiling}, but only the problem with $\kappa = 0$ was analyzed.
+Here to make a fair comparison on the impact on the nature of the weights we have extended those reults to the case $\kappa < 0$ obtaining a similar phenomenology to that described in~\cite{baldassi2021unveiling}, see the left panel of Fig.~\ref{Fig::typ_vs_atyp}.